TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-windows-agent-installation-and-uninstallation-issues.md

     "resourceRequired": false,
     "subscriptionRequired": true,
     "title": "Windows agent installation and uninstallation issues", "fileAttachmentHint": "Please upload screenshots of any relevant details.
-Kindly include any additional information which may help the support engineer troubleshoot your issue.", "formElements": [
+Include any additional information that can help the support engineer troubleshoot your issue.", "formElements": [
         {
             "id": "problem_start_time",